 Saw your recent blog post on ADHD.
 Thought this article on confusing highly gifted with ADHD might interest.
 So many bright kids are bored in the factory model of education…

 Also of interest, research indicating that female teachers expect more female, i.e pleaser, compliant, quiet classroom behavior than male teachers.
-Dearth of male teachers in primary Ed exacerbates this bias.
+The dearth of male teachers in primary Ed exacerbates this bias.